aomlomics/protocols/markdown/protocol_extractdna_sterivex_kingfisher.md

 ### Summary

-This protocol is used for {{analyses}} of {{environmental_medium}} eDNA samples from Sterivex filters using contents of a {{nucl_acid_ext_kit}} and a KingFisher Flex robot.
+This protocol is used for [DNA extraction](analyses) of [sea water](environmental_medium) eDNA samples from Sterivex filters using contents of a [ZymoBIOMICS 96 Magbead DNA Kit](nucl_acid_ext_kit) and a KingFisher Flex robot.
 Optional use of Opentrons OT-2 Robot to prepare plates for KingFisher.
-This protocol is used by the Molecular and Computational Biodiversity group of {{publisher}}.
+This protocol is used by the Molecular and Computational Biodiversity group of [NOAA's Atlantic Oceanographic and Meteorological Laboratory](publisher).

 ### Method description and rationale